41st Field Artillery Regiment

-The 41st Field Artillery Regiment is a field artillery regiment of the United States Army (USA).
+The 41st Field Artillery Regiment is a regiment of the Field Artillery Branch of the United States Army (USA).

+The regiment's single active battalion is the 1st Battalion, 41st Field Artillery Regiment, 1st Armored Brigade Combat Team, 3rd Infantry Division, located at Fort Stewart, Georgia (U.S. state).

 History

 Prior to World War II

 The 1st Battalion, 41st Field Artillery was constituted 26 August 1918 in the Regular Army as the 41st Artillery (Coast Artillery Corps) in Hawaii.

 World War II

 The 1-41 was redesignated 1 October 1940 as the 41st Field Artillery Battalion, assigned to the 3d Division (later redesignated as the 3d Infantry Division), and activated at Fort Lewis, Washington.

 During the Second World War, the 1-41 Field Artillery Battalion's arsenal consisted of 105 mm howitzers.
 The battalion participated in 10 campaigns during the war: Algeria-French Morocco (with arrowhead), Tunisia, Sicily (with arrowhead), Naples-Foggia, Anzio (with arrowhead), Rome-Arno, Southern France (with arrowhead), Rhineland, Central Europe and the Central Pacific.

 The 1-41 received the Presidential Unit Citation and French Croix de Guerre with Palm decorations for the battle at the Colmar Pocket.
 The town in the Alsace region along the Rhine River was the final foothold in France that the Germans were attempting to hold.
 The battle began on 22 January 1945 and lasted until 9 February 1945.